Ineluki/telescopy/docs/config.md

 *object, optional*

 If set, it will be checked for mime-keys.
 If true, this file will not be skipped.
-Example to redownload existing html files even if they exist locally:
+Useful to update a mirror without re-downloading media.
+Example to re-download html files even if they exist locally:

 ```js
 { "text/html" : true }